-Diagnostic Yield, Test Accuracy, and Harms of Screening (Key Questions 2, 3, and 4)
+Diagnostic Yield, Test Accuracy, and Harms of Screening (KQs 2, 3, and 4)

 We found that screening with various ECG strategies can identify more cases of AF compared with no screening, but the difference in detection rate varied with method of screening used.
 Intermittent or continuous tests yielded more cases than one-time testing strategies, likely due to the identification of paroxysmal AF episodes.
-However, when one-time ECG screening was compared with pulse palpation reminders, no difference in cases identified was observed, though fidelity was quite low in the pulse palpation reminder group in one of the two studies.
-The studies using pulse palpation reminders included flags in the patient's medical record encouraging providers (physicians and nurses) to conduct pulse palpation.
+However, when one-time ECG screening was compared with pulse palpation reminders, no difference in cases identified was observed, though fidelity was quite low in the pulse palpation reminder group in one of the two studies.105 The studies using pulse palpation reminders included flags in the patient's medical record encouraging providers (physicians and nurses) to conduct pulse palpation.
 Whether more instances of pulse palpation occurred in the pulse palpation reminder groups beyond usual vital sign measurement and physical exam in usual practice is not known.
-We rated the evidence for comparative diagnostic yield as consistent but imprecise and assessed the SOE as low for increased detection for screening with various ECG strategies compared with no screening.
+We rated the evidence for comparative diagnostic yield as consistent but imprecise and assessed the SOE as moderate for increased detection for screening with various ECG strategies compared with no screening.
+Our certainty is greater for intermittent and continuous screening strategies than for one-time screening approaches.

 Critical to the identification of new cases of AF is the accuracy of tests used for screening: interpreting AF rhythms as normal results in false negatives (a reflection of a test's sensitivity) and interpreting normal rhythms as AF results in false positives (a reflection of a test's specificity).
-We found that the sensitivity and specificity of various one-time screening strategies based on ECG technology or based on oscillometric blood pressure monitoring with automated AF detection features varied in comparison to a reference standard of a 12-lead ECG interpreted by a cardiologist.
+We found that the sensitivity and specificity of various one-time screening strategies based on ECG technology or based on oscillometric blood pressure monitoring with automated AF detection features varied in comparison to a reference standard of a 12-lead ECG interpreted by a cardiologist or a reference standard of continuous patch ECG.
 This variation may be the result of differences in the underlying populations tested, differences in thresholds used for defining positive index or reference tests, or fidelity with which screening was conducted in accordance with device manufacturer instructions.
 Further, the clinical importance of the variation within and across screening strategies is uncertain.
 We assessed the SOE as moderate for oscillometric blood pressure with automated AF detection features, six-lead ECG with automated detection features, and GP-interpreted ECGs and as low for single-lead ECG with automated AF detection features.
-Based on our findings from Contextual Question 1 (Appendix B), if we assume the prevalence of undiagnosed AF in the population is 1.3 percent, then among 1,000 persons screened, the number of false-negative tests ranges from zero to nine, the number of false-positive tests ranges from zero to 237, the number of true positives ranges from four to 13, and the number of true negatives ranges from 750 to 987 depending on the strategy used.
-Given the relatively low prevalence of undiagnosed AF, screening will generate many more false positives relative to true positives and relative to false negatives.
+Based on our findings from CQ 1 (Appendix B), if we assume the prevalence of undiagnosed AF in the population is 1.3 percent, then among 1,000 persons screened, the number of false-negative tests ranges from zero to nine, the number of falsepositive tests ranges from zero to 237, the number of true positives ranges from four to 13, and the number of true negatives ranges from 750 to 987 depending on the strategy used.
+Given the relatively low prevalence of undiagnosed AF, screening may generate many more false positives relative to true positives and relative to false negatives.
 Estimates of true positives, true negatives, false positives, and false negatives for lower- and higher-prevalence settings are provided in Appendix H Table 2.